 MG: Yes and no. I think there’s value in having US surgeons, especially if this is a new program trying to get the buy-in from the employees.
 As I said, people are skeptical at first.

 Sometime, people are scared in not knowing what type of care they are going to get because we believe the US is the best.
 So, if they want to go to Costa Rica, they are wondering about the quality of care.

 But if you go to Mexico and the doctors are all US doctors I think you’d be more comfortable with that option vs. a foreign doctor in Costa Rica or elsewhere whose primary language isn’t English.

 So yes, I think there is a could be an advantage to a model like Cancun with US physicians.

-Part two of this interview will run in our November issue.
+Part two of this interview can be found in our November issue here.